RasmusHelsgaun/crudMongooseStartCode/README.md

 # Start code for Mongoose Crud Tutorial

-Use this start code to get a quick start with this great tutorial:
+Use the start code (crud.js) to get a quick start with this great tutorial:

 [https://vegibit.com/mongoose-crud-tutorial/#mongodb-schemas](https://vegibit.com/mongoose-crud-tutorial/#mongodb-schemas)